MSPs, Stop Debating CRMs: Build a Follow-Up Playbook That Actually Works

 At Giant Rocketship, we flipped it: write the process, then build it into the CRM.
 The reps hated it at first ("it feels robotic"), but guess what?
 Close rates went up, and new hires could ramp faster because they weren't making it up as they went along.

-The big fix wasn’t the tool, it was finally treating sales like we treated tech support: with SLAs, documented workflows, and escalation paths.
+The big fix wasn't the tool—it was finally treating sales like we treated tech support: with SLAs, documented workflows, and escalation paths.
+That's the foundation of real MSP help desk efficiency, and it's what makes Autotask automation software actually worth deploying.

 Tags: